openfisca/openfisca-doc/source/installation/windows-no-admin.md

 # Install on Windows without admin rights

-_Warning: running OpenFisca on a machine **with** administrator privileges would make your life much easier.
+_⚠️ Warning: running OpenFisca on a machine **with** administrator privileges would make your life much easier.
 Using a MacOS or a Linux would be even better._

 _If you do not have a choice other than using a restricted Windows, this guide sums up the "recipe" to install OpenFisca in such an environment._

+The following steps are shared as an example of the process and only applied to an old OpenFisca-France revision ([v.18.9.10](https://github.com/openfisca/openfisca-france/blob/master/CHANGELOG.md#18910-829)).

 ## 1. Install Git